Circumscribed scleroderma L94.0

 This section has been translated automatically.

 Heterogeneous group of chronic, relapsing, sclerosing connective tissue diseases of the skin which, depending on the subtype and localization, show different involvement of structures close to the skin such as fatty tissue, muscles, joints and bones.
-Involvement of internal organs such as the heart, lungs, kidneys or gastrointestinal tract is an absolute rarity in circumscribed scleroderma; transitions to systemic scleroderma are just as rare.
+Involvement of internal organs such as the heart, lungs, kidneys or gastrointestinal tract is an absolute rarity in circumscribed scleroderma; a transition to systemic scleroderma does not occur.

-The clinical course of the classic form (morphea or plaque type) is generally characterized by an initial, blurred, delicately saturated redness, by centrifugal expansion with central pallor, by the formation of a plate-like, waxy to board-hard induration with a surrounding, inflammatory rim(lilac ring), which indicates further inflammatory progression.
-The clinical spectrum is extremely variable in terms of localization, severity and frequency of recurrence.
-If several foci of disease are present at the same time, different stages of development can coexist.
-Developmental stages can also coexist.
+The classic form (morphea or plaque type) is generally characterized initially by a blurred, delimited, delicately saturated redness that expands centrifugally and gradually fades centrally.
+This is followed by the formation of a plate-like, waxy to board-hard induration with a surrounding, inflammatory rim(lilac ring), which indicates further inflammatory progression.
+The course of the plaque type of circumscribed scleroderma (morphea) is heterogeneous with remissions within 2 years, but also longer-term persistence, in around 15% of patients even after 10 years.
+Overall, the disease is characterized by a variable course with remissions and relapses.
+If several foci of the disease are present at the same time, different stages of development of the lesions can occur.
+Developmental stages of the lesions can also coexist.

-A clinical (and probably also pathogenetic) peculiarity is the linear/band-shaped variant.
-Usually beginning in early childhood, they can lead to cutaneous-subcutaneous-osseous atrophy (en coup de sabre, Parry-Romberg syndrome) with orbital or orodental involvement in the capillitium and, depending on the severity, to osseous and muscular growth disorders in the extremities (these cases require early immunosuppressive treatment).
+A clinical (and probably also pathogenetic) peculiarity is the linear/band-shaped variants.
+Usually beginning in early childhood, they can lead to cutaneous-subcutaneous-osseous atrophy on the capillitium (en coup de sabre, Parry-Romberg syndrome) with orbital or even orodental involvement, and to severe osseous and muscular growth disorders on the extremities, depending on their severity (these cases should be treated with immunosuppressive therapy at an early stage).

 Classification